Karthikr32/bookmyride/README.md

 &nbsp;&nbsp;&nbsp; "departureAt": "21:00:00",
 &nbsp;&nbsp;&nbsp; "fare": 650.00
 }
-> 💡 Departure time must strictly follow HH:mm:ss format.
+> 💡 Note:
-> 💡 Tip: Substitute placeholders with your preferred values.
+- Substitute placeholders with your preferred values.
 But remember, _**BookMyRide**_ will block entries that do not match its rules.
+- Departure time must strictly follow HH:mm:ss format.
-> 💡 Tip: For more info please refer the **BusDto class** under **dto package** in the application folder.
+- For more info please refer the **BusDto class** under **dto package** in the application folder.

+> 💡 Tip: Add multiple buses (one by one) to test features like filtering and sorting in the View Buses API.

 #### ⚙️ How the Backend Processes This
 **1. Authenticate and Validate Admin User**